Guinea baboon

 The Guinea baboon (Papio papio) is a baboon from the Old World monkey family.
 Some (older) classifications list only two species in the genus Papio, this one and the hamadryas baboon.
 In those classifications, all other Papio species are considered subspecies of P. papio and the species is called the savanna baboon.

 The Guinea baboon inhabits a small area in western Africa.
 Its range includes Guinea, Senegal, Gambia, southern Mauritania and western Mali.
 Its habitat includes dry forests, gallery forests, and adjoining bush savannas or steppes.
 It has reddish-brown hair, a hairless, dark-violet or black face with the typical dog-like muzzle, which is surrounded by a small mane, and a tail carried in a round arc.
 It also has limb modifications that allow it to walk long distances on the ground.
 The Guinea baboon is one of the smallest baboon species, weighing between 13 and 26 kg (28.6–57 lbs).
-Their life spans are generally between 20 to 50 years.
+Their life spans are generally between 20 and 50 years.